Application Procedure for Students

 There is a section in the application form called Research Proposal.
 Here you should write, in no more than 1000 words, a personal statement detailing your relevant background, as well as your interests and motivations in pursuing graduate study.

-On the application form you will be asked to provide a 'Proposed field and title of research project' and an 'Advertised reference code'.
-Applicants to:
+On the application form you will be asked to provide a 'Proposed field and title of research project'.
+Please enter the title of the project for which you wish to apply.
+In the 'Advertised reference code', applicants to:

 - MSc in Radiation Biology (taught) should quote TM_YL1.